 In theory, a v-shaped pillow could help you sleep on your side while directing most of the force to the back of the head rather than the jaw.
 However, there is only slight anecdotal evidence (some people say it works for them).

 Neck pain can also be helped by sleeping on your back.
 Sleeping on your side can also be good for neck pain.

 But whether you sleep on your back or your side, you need to make sure that your neck is adequately supported.
 Many people recommend feather pillows if you have neck pain because the soft pillows will naturally curve around your head and neck, but there are many other types of pillows that can do this, too.

 Some people will try to cobble together a solution using multiple pillows, but it’s better to just get one good pillow that molds to the proper shape.
 It’s easy to get your head propped up too high if you’re using multiple pillows, and any multipillow arrangement can easily be disrupted during sleep.

-It’s good to start out trying home remedies for some of these minor pains, but if you find that your pain persists over a week, starts to get worse, or isn’t responding to over-the-counter medications, you need to get professional care.
+It’s good to start out trying home remedies, like holding a pencil in your mouth, for some of these minor pains, but if you find that your pain persists over a week, starts to get worse, or isn’t responding to over-the-counter medications, you need to get professional care.

 If you are looking for TMJ treatment in Tulsa, please call (918) 528-3330 for an appointment with a TMJ dentist today.